sw2719/steam-account-switcher/README.md

 * If you did not, Login prompt will appear when Steam launches.
 Make sure that the 'Remember my Password' is checked.
 Then enter your password and login as you normally would.
 You will need to enter your Steam Guard code if Mobile Authenticator is enabled.
 Next time you switch to that account, it will login automatically without entering Username / Password and Steam Guard code.

 # Changelogs (for last 3 versions)
+* Fixed a bug where app crashed if profile name contained unicode characters (v1.7)
+* Changed how auto-updating works (v1.7)

 * Implemented order changing (v1.6)
 * Addded Settings UI (v1.6)
 * Addded fallback for soft shutdown Steam mode (v1.6)